-The Garland Housing Agency administers the Housing Choice Voucher Program which is funded by the U.S. Department of Housing and Urban Development (HUD).
+The Garland Housing Agency (GHA) administers the Housing Choice Voucher Program which is funded by the U.S. Department of Housing and Urban Development (HUD).
 This program enables families to obtain decent, safe, and sanitary housing by subsidizing a portion of the tenant's monthly rent and paying it directly to the property owner.
 Any type of private rental housing is eligible to participate in Section 8, including single family dwellings, apartments, and townhouses.
 Paperwork is minimal and the owner retains normal management rights and responsibilities, including tenant selection, rent collection, property maintenance, and lease termination.

 Payment Standards / Fair Market Rents

 Rents are established periodically by HUD.
 The Housing Choice Voucher program requires that rent for a dwelling unit (including utility allowance) is not to exceed the current Fair Market Rent.
 Rent for the Housing Choice Voucher program may exceed the Payment Standard provided the rent is determined reasonable for the area by GHA.

 Landlords are responsible for establishing and collecting security deposits.
 Landlords may not charge a Housing Choice Voucher participant a higher deposit than a nonparticipating family.